Kayal Iro: Background

 Iro is the son of former player Kevin Iro and nephew of coach Tony Iro.
 He grew up in Rarotonga where he played for the Arorangi Bears, then moved to Auckland at age 14 and attended Mount Albert Grammar School.

 Playing career

 New Zealand Warriors

 In 2019, Iro played for the New Zealand Warriors under 20s, before moving to the Newcastle Knights.

 Newcastle Knights

 On 12 November 2019, Iro signed a one-year under 20s contract with the Newcastle Knights.

 Cronulla-Sutherland Sharks

 In round 24 of the 2022 NRL season, Iro made his first grade debut for Cronulla in their 16-0 victory over Canterbury.

 Iro won the New South Wales Cup player of the year for the 2022 NSW Cup season while playing for the Newtown Jets, the reserve grade affiliate of the Sharks.

+On 25 July 2024, it was announced that Iro had re-signed with the Cronulla club on a two-year extension until the end of the 2026 season.

+Iro played 23 games for Cronulla in the 2024 NRL season as the club finished 4th on the table and qualified for the finals.
+Iro played in all three of Cronulla's finals matches including their preliminary final loss against Penrith.

+2025

+In round 2 of the 2025 NRL season, Iro scored two tries for Cronulla in their 36-12 victory over North Queensland.
+On 9 September, Cronulla announced that Iro had extended his contract until the end of 2029.

+Iro played 14 matches for Cronulla in the 2025 NRL season as the club finished 5th on the table.